efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 If Trunade sees high usage as we expect then switching to a build using Sphere Kuriboh may be recommended.
 In this case, Restart will replace Balance as our key consistency skill.
 Though we have high consistency using 8 or 9 monsters so Restart may not be needed unless you wish to dig for specific cards such as Sphere or Mirror Wall.

-### Top 5 skills going into Rampage of the Forest
+### Top 5 skills Going into Rampage of the Forest

 1: Restart:
 Restart may take over Balance as the decks dominant consistency skill because Hey, Trunade! improves the consistency of OTK focused decks like Cyber Angels and Red-Eyes Zombies.
 Therefore, we will probably want to switch to a build utilizing multiple Sphere Kuribohs.

 2: No Mortal Can Resist:
-This skill turns all monsters in the graveyard into {Skull Servants} and can be activated every turn as long as your life points are 1000 lower than the opponents.
+This skill turns all monsters in the graveyard into {Skull Servant} and can be activated every turn as long as your life points are 1000 lower than the opponents.
 This skill shuts down the new d-hero decks, Doom Dozer insect builds, Gigaplant gemini builds and Sylvians not to mention Red-Eyes Zombies and Magnet Warriors while also impairing Aliens, CA, Fishies and Hazy to a lesser extent.
 You will also be using CC to trigger the skill so you will be effective against SSA as well.

 3: Balance:
 I am not ruling our best skill out just yet.
 You can still use one Sphere and Mirror Walls with this skill.